 The unjust enrichment is the claim and constructive trust is the remedy.

 If a common-law spouse contributed to the other spouse’s property by either working the land, building a house, making a renovation to a building or paying on the mortgage (or other value-added contributions to property), can claim a return of the benefit imparted to the owner.
 The test for this is that a defendant must have had a benefit to the plaintiff’s detriment without a legal reason for the benefit.
 A legal reason for the benefit may be that the labour was paid in wages or the use of the property was paid in rent.
 It does not apply only to common-law spouses.
 The same claim and remedy are available to people outside of a common-law relationship.
 A brother who helps a sister with a mortgage or help build a house for a neighbour, an unjust enrichment can arise.

 Taken to another level, common-law spouses are now beginning to benefit with what has come to be called a “joint family venture”.
 This legal concept essentially is to make a common-law relationship somewhat equivalent to a marriage in terms of property rights.
 The court has identified very similar traits in the joint family venture as is seen in the equalization of net family property.

 There are certain drawbacks to this approach because there are no identifiable dates from which to start the calculation, but a separation date is usually as clear as in the case of a marriage.

 The bottom line

-For most common-law couples who jointly own real estate or other substantial assets, they will in fact be split 50-50 if the matter goes to court.
+For most common-law couples who jointly own real estate or other substantial assets, they will in fact be split 50-50.
 In fact, it is not really a legal dispute to take one’s own property when a relationship ends.
-There are situations in which this may not be automatic.
+There are situations when this may not be automatic.